micro-webapps/webconf-spec/dev/README.md

 It can be used to create web applications without dependency on any particular webserver implementation.
 In this case, the web application developer writes single configuration file in JSON, which is translated to the particular webserver's configuration on the user's machine when he deploys the application.
 This is achieved by the webconf-spec implementation shipped together with the webserver.

-# Are there any implementation already?
+# Are there any implementations already?

-Yes, we have following implementations generating the native webserver's configuration from the webconf-spec files:
+Yes, there are following official implementations generating the native webserver's configuration from the webconf-spec files:

 - [httpd-cfg](https://github.com/micro-webapps/httpd-cfg) - Reads the .json webconf-spec files from input directory and generates the Apache httpd configuration in the output directory.
 - [haproxy-cfg](https://github.com/micro-webapps/haproxy-cfg) - Reads the .json webconf-spec files from input directory and generates the HAProxy configuration in the output directory.